 Or even worse, some businesses don’t collect data at all.
-While I can personally attest that filling out a form with more than 4 fields is a drag (and increasingly so with every additional field), collecting the data is essential.
-Thinking outside of the box can be key to gathering it — perhaps you can do it with a chatbot?
+While filling out a form with more than four fields is a drag (and increasingly so with every additional field), collecting the data is essential.
+Thinking outside of the box can be key to gathering it — perhaps you can do it with conversational marketing?
 Or perhaps with a well-placed survey?
 The possibilities are many, but more on that below.

-In the not-so-good scenarios, the data structuring process starts with a spreadsheet.
+In a not-so-good scenario, the data structuring process starts with a spreadsheet.
 While Excel is a fantastic tool that keeps us all organized, using it to store (and operate) a database of clients is a very bad idea.

 Just like with clunkiness, a good answer to both of these problems would be an introduction of a CRM system.

-Now that we know how to organize the data efficiently (it’s more than half of the battle!), let’s push it to the limit.
-What can we do to capitalize on the data we’ve gathered?
+Now that we know how to organize customer data efficiently (it’s more than half of the battle!), let’s push it to the limit.
+What can we do to make the most of the data we’ve gathered?

-Every customer is different.
-With different preferences, buying habits, price range and much more.
-But what matters is the fact that everyone would like to be treated as a person, and not a walking moneybag.
+Every customer is different – from their preferences to buying habits, price range and much more.
+But what matters is the fact that everyone would like to be treated as a person, not a walking moneybag.

 Each customer can be treated individually, and it’s up to you to decide what information to use from your database for that.
-Could it be an area, or age, or maybe other trends or preferences?
-For instance, if you’re running an e-commerce website, showing wares similar to those a customer frequently inspects is a near faultless method to increase revenue.
-It’s hard to find true balance with that, but it’s worthwhile nonetheless.
+Could it be a geographical area, or age, or maybe other trends or preferences?
+For instance, if you’re running an ecommerce website, showing product recommendations similar to what a customer is looking for is a nearly faultless method to increase revenue.

 With this information, you can identify the top customers of your company and concentrate your efforts on getting more of these.